The Banking Regulation Review: Cambodia

 Capital conservation buffer

 The capital conservation buffer is designed to ensure that banks and microfinance deposit-taking institutions build up capital buffers under normal financial situations that can be drawn down when losses occur.
 The requirements are as follows: the capital conversation buffer must be equal to 2.5 per cent of the risk-weighted assets; and the sum of the Tier 1 capital ratio (7.5 per cent) plus the capital conservation buffer (2.5 per cent) must not be less than 10 per cent of the risk-weighted assets.
-Amid the covid-19 pandemic, the NBC has decided to delay the requirement for BFIs to meet the capital conservation buffer of 50 per cent.25
+Amid the coronavirus pandemic, the NBC has decided to delay the requirement for BFIs to meet the capital conservation buffer of 50 per cent.26

 Countercyclical capital buffer